aoffpo/imdb_scraper/README.md

 # imdb_scraper

+`python3 scrape.py`

-edit scrape.py entrypoint to set imdb seried id and number of seasons to scrape.
+edit scrape.py entrypoint to set imdb series id and number of seasons to scrape.
+Use default (1 season) for debugging.

+TODO: xpath not great.